7 Proven Treatments for Plaque Psoriasis

 If plaque psoriasis covers less than 10 percent of your body, it’s considered mild.
 In these cases, topical treatments tend to be the best bet, says Gary Goldenberg, MD, an assistant clinical professor of dermatology at Icahn School of Medicine at Mount Sinai in New York City.
 Steroids are among the most widely prescribed topical treatment for plaque psoriasis.
 The medications work by reducing the inflammation that fuels the condition.
 Some newer topicals such as Taclonex ointment and Enstilar foam combine a steroid (betamethasone) and vitamin D3 (calcipotriene); the combination slows the growth of skin cells; rapid turnover of skin cells is another aspect of psoriasis, and slowing growth helps thin the plaques.
 Vitamin A derivatives such as Tazorac also slow skin cell growth, as does Drithocreme (anthralin): This is a man-made version of the active substance in goa powder from the araroba tree; it helps reduce the rapid turnover of skin cells.
 Tar-based therapies can help in the same way.

 Other topicals are available over-the-counter.
 Some contain salicylic acid, which helps remove the skin’s outer layer.
 Moisturizers are also effective as psoriasis tends to get worse when your skin is dry.
+You might also consider these expert-recommended shampoos for scalp psoriasis.

 Phototherapy for plaque psoriasis